dabeng/user-experience-improvement-strategies/README.md

 ##Ⅰ. What elements do you think an excellent User Experience of web apps should possess?
 1. ★The app should have its own distinct layout and theme color that impressed the people event though they don't often use this app.
 In short, creating **peculiar UI style** for your app.
 2. ★★Without the help of user manual or user guide, target users can easily master the most of functionalites.
 Maybe 80% is an appropriate proportion.
 In short, highlighting the **usability** and **friendliness**.
-3. ★★★  business operation procedures
+3. ★★★Displaying business data naturally, abstracting the business operation procedures and **improving work efficiency**.
-4. ★★★★  If users can smoothly finish their  all  tasks on the current UI, moreover it's a good trip for users,we can claim that the app have an excellent user experiecnce.
+4. ★★★★If users can smoothly finish their  all  tasks on the current UI, moreover it's a good trip for users,we can claim that the app have an excellent user experiecnce.
 In short, users **like UI and enjoy UI**.

 ## Ⅱ. We got the following main direction of attack on hand.
 1. consistent UI layout and theme color